pickledgator/colugo/README.md

 Colugo is a [0MQ](http://zeromq.org/) wrapper that provides an asynchronous application layer networking structure, abstracting the complexities of the low level C reference implementation of libzmq and adding additional functionality and robustness.

 Colugo adds capability on top of zmq in the following ways:
-* Service discovery using zeroconf
+* Decentralized service discovery using zeroconf (no broker)
 * Support for listening timeouts in rep-req patterns
 * Non-dependence on any particular serialization of messages
 * Automated logging and playback of message streams (TODO)